BilliamsFluster/documentation/usage/README.md

 # Usage

-Basic examples to help you get started with some of the software available in Raspbian
+Here are basic examples to help you get started with some of the software available in Raspbian.

 ## Contents